Policy FHAD - Safe Schools: Discipline of Students with Disabilities

 For purposes of removals of a student with a disability from the student’s current educational placement, a change of placement occurs if:

-2. The student is subjected to a series of removals that constitute a pattern because they cumulate to more than ten (10) school days in a school year, because the student’s behavior is substantially similar to behavior in prior incidents resulting in removal, and because of additional factors such as the length of each removal, the total amount of time each student is removed, and the proximity of the removals to one another.
+2. The student is subjected to a series of removals that constitute a pattern because they cumulate to more than ten (10) school days in a school year, including shortened school days, because the student’s behavior is substantially similar to behavior in prior incidents resulting in removal, and because of additional factors such as the length of each removal, the total amount of time each student is removed, and the proximity of the removals to one another.
 The District shall determine whether a pattern of removals constitutes a change in placement on a case-by-case basis.

 Utah Admin.
-Rules R277-750-2 (November 6, 2020)
+Rules R277-750-2 (January 11, 2023)

 State Board of Education Special Education Rules V.D.